 How do I obtain permission to use photographs?

-While we occasionally use our own photographs, we usually rely on photos from The Associated Press, Reuters, Agence France-Presse, and other news organizations.
-We cannot give permission to reproduce photographs taken by other news organizations.
-Permission to use CPJ photos may be granted on request by writing to [email protected].
+Most photos on our website belong to The Associated Press, Reuters, Agence France-Presse, Getty Images, and other news organizations, and CPJ cannot give permission to reproduce these photographs.
+Permission to use photos belonging to CPJ, as well as videos and other media, may be granted on request by writing to [email protected].

 How do I get an invitation to attend the International Press Freedom Awards?